 The Birds of Berkshire Conservation Fund is managed by the BOC.
-It receives profits from the sales of The Birds of Berkshire atlas and avifauna, donations from Club members, raffle proceeds etc and is dedicated to bird conservation.
-After making grants totalling over £6,000 the fund available stands at approximately £4,500.
+It receives profits from the sales of The Birds of Berkshire atlas and avifauna, donations from Club members, raffle proceeds etc and is dedicated to bird conservation in Berkshire.
+After awarding grants totaling £8,105 the fund available on 31st October 2016 stood at £31,746.
 The work the fund has supported includes:

 - The Newbury Ringing Group for its work on reedbeds at Thatcham and elsewhere.

 - Lavell’s Lake nature reserve with a grant for a sluice to give better control of water levels, to help breeding birds and enhance birdwatching from the hides.

 - A grant to protect an area of open land at Paices Wood, near Aldermarston for ground-nesting birds like Lapwing and Little Ringed Plover.